FREE & EASY

 Good news!
 There are lots of things you can do to support local journalism and many of them are FREE!
 Check out our list of suggestions (below) and feel free to share it.
 Also, please send us your ideas so that we can add them to the list, and give you a shout out on our social media channels.

-Nine FREE ways to support local journalism, and just two that will cost a few bucks:
+FREE ways to support local journalism, and a few that will cost just a few bucks:

 Good news!
 There are lots of things you can do to support local journalism and many of them are FREE!
 Check out our list of suggestions (below) and feel free to share it.
 Also, please send us your ideas so that we can add them to the list, and give you a shout out on our social media channels.

-Nine FREE ways to support local journalism, and just two that will cost a few bucks:
+FREE ways to support local journalism, and a few that will cost just a few bucks:

-- Tell business owners, managers and front-line staff that you saw or heard their advertisement through local news media
+- Tell local business owners, managers and front-line staff that you saw or heard their advertisement through local news media.

-- If you use Twitter, ‘like’ @InkStainedCamp tweets
+- If you use X-Twitter, ‘like’ and repost our tweets.

-- Tag your local politicians in relevant tweets and retweets
+- Tag your local politicians in relevant posts and reposts (tweets and retweets).

 - Encourage local civic leaders — ward councillors, mayors, regional councillors, regional chair, MPPs, MPs and leaders of all political parties — through social media or direct emails, to support local journalism.

-- Kids' pandemic project: Help them create a lawn sign displaying #LocalJournalism or the name of your favourite local news outlet
+- Kids' craft project: Help them create a lawn sign displaying the name of your favourite local news outlet.

-- Help your friends and family understand that local journalism is essential for democracy to thrive
+- Be an ambassador: Help your friends and family understand that local journalism is essential for democracy to thrive.

-- as way to teach young people the value of local journalism, buy them digital subscriptions as gifts
+- As a way to teach young people the value of local journalism, buy them digital subscriptions as gifts.

 REPORTS